bahrus/xtal-sip/README.md

 <link rel="preload" type="text/html" as="scripts" href="//myCDN.com/@bower_components/paper-checkbox/paper-checkbox.html" data-tag="paper-checkbox">
 ```

 When \<xtal-sip\> encounters a \<paper-checkbox\> tag (how it encounters it will be discussed later), it will search for link preload tags with tag "data-tag-paper-checkbox", and it will formally load the reference.
-If as is document and type is text/html, it will use HTMLImport.
-If as="script" it will use class script referencing, unless data-type="module" (TBD:  can type="module"?)

 ## Compact dependency preloading